 Windows OS makes use of a feature of modern laptop batteries which have circuitry and firmware that can report to Windows the overall health of the battery.
 This is reported in absolute terms as Watt-hours power capacity.
 Windows then does a simple calculation to determine a percentage of degradation from the original design capacity.
 The Windows 7 notification is a battery meter icon and notification with a message “Consider replacing your battery”.
 There have been reports that after upgrading their Windows OS, users received this message.

 Consider replacing your battery

-This problem occurs because of a code defect in the system firmware (BIOS) of some LG notebooks.
-These include the R500 family of notebooks.
+This problem occurs because of a code defect in the system firmware (BIOS) of some notebooks.

 The Advanced Configuration and Power Interface (ACPI) firmware does not correctly initialize and report the Design Capacity field of the static battery information structure that is retrieved by using the _BIF method.
 Therefore, the Design Capacity that is reported to Windows may be much larger than the Last Full Charge capacity that is also reported in the static battery information structure.